rjhdev/ssinc-challange/README.md

 ## GitHub Actions for CI/CD

 The .github/workflows/deploy.yml file automates the deployment with GitHub Actions.
-This CI/CD pipeline triggers on commits to the repository, automating the building of the Docker image and its deployment to AWS ECS.
+This CI/CD pipeline triggers on commits to the repository, automating the building of the Docker image and its deployment to AWS ECR.

 * AWS_ACCESS_KEY_ID
 * AWS_SECRET_ACCESS_KEY